noxthot/ss22_julia_workshop/pages/introduction/package_manager.md

 # Package manager

-We have already worked a little bit with the Julia [package manager](https://docs.julialang.org/en/v1/stdlib/Pkg/).
+We have already seen the Julia [package manager](https://docs.julialang.org/en/v1/stdlib/Pkg/).
 In the following, we will discuss this feature in more detail.
-You already know how to open the package manager: simply press `]`.
+You already know how to open the package manager: Simply press `]`.
 Now, in order to, for example, add the [FastGaussQuadrature](https://juliaapproximation.github.io/FastGaussQuadrature.jl/stable/) package type
 ```julia-repl
 (@v1.7) pkg> add FastGaussQuadrature
 ```
-Now, every time you open Julia, you can type
+From now on, every time you open Julia, you can type
 ```julia-repl
 julia> using FastGaussQuadrature
 ```